RhineCloud/ao3-bookmarklets/default-filters/README.md

 1. be on any works or bookmarks listing page you want to apply the saved filters to
 2. locate your saved filters bookmarklet
 3. select said bookmarklet
-4. and there's tha magic :sparkles:
+4. and there's the magic :sparkles: